surifirstpin/biplus_documentation/version.3/Viewing Content.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/980dfc884f8704e935002d0a97ed903510de517e/images/view_list.png)

-Click on any of the Report to view it.
+Click on any of the Report with Line-chart icon to view it.

+Click on any Dashboard